-July 2017
+August 2019

 Evaluation of policy change is the lifeblood of applied economic research.
-Often, evaluation is retrospective: a policy changes, data are collected, and researchers draw on an array of econometric designs to evaluate impact on welfare-relevant outcomes.
-This exercise is frequently conducted in service of a greater goal—namely, to posit and make predictions based on theory about human behavior, and to use policy change as a lens through which these hypotheses are tested.
-Knowledge produced through this exercise is then (ideally, but not always) disseminated and applied to future policy to improve efficiency and human welfare.
+Often, evaluation is retrospective: a policy changes, data are collected, and researchers evaluate impact on welfare-relevant outcomes.
+This exercise is frequently conducted in service of a greater goal—namely, to make predictions based on theory about economic behavior, and to use policy change as a lens through which these predictions are tested.
+Knowledge produced through this exercise is then (ideally, but not always) applied to future policy to improve efficiency and human welfare.

-The primary focus of this study is on an inverse but equally important exercise: ex ante policy evaluation.
-Under this approach, a model is conceptualized around an existing theoretic scaffold (e.g., utility maximization in a model of discrete choice).
-This framework does not inform the generation of new predictions or hypotheses, but is rather coupled with micro-data on individuals, firms, and other decision-making entities.
-Combined, these elements constitute a simulation model of human behavior or some other policy-relevant decision-making process (e.g., the progression of a disease or the adoption and use of a new technology).
-This model is adorned with additional behavioral parameters collated from existing evidence or, in cases where the empirical literature has not yet rendered reliable estimates, from judgement calls.
-Policy reforms are then propagated through the model by simulating behavioral responses to changes in price, choice sets, tax schedules, etc. Modelers then aggregate an array of policy- and welfare-relevant outputs (e.g., changes in demand for goods and services, changes in health insurance coverage and premiums, changes in federal tax revenues and expenditures, etc.).
-These aggregated outputs are (again, ideally, but not always) disseminated to inform policymakers’ decisions on the design and/or adoption of a particular policy.
+The primary focus here is on a related but inverse exercise: ex ante policy evaluation.
+Under this approach, empirical estimates serve as inputs to rather than outputs from the policy evaluation process.
+Typically, a model of economic behavior is conceptualized around an existing theoretic scaffold (e.g., utility maximization in a model of discrete choice).
+This framework is then coupled with data on individuals, firms, and other decision-making entities.
+Combined, these elements constitute a simulation model of human behavior or some other policy-relevant decision-making process (e.g., the progression of a disease or the adoption of a new technology).
+The model is further adorned with structural and behavioral parameters from existing evidence or, in cases where the empirical literature has not yet rendered reliable estimates, from judgment calls consistent with the underlying theory.
+Policy reforms are propagated through the model by simulating responses to changes in price, choice sets, health technologies, tax schedules, etc. Modelers then aggregate an array of policy- and welfare-relevant outputs (e.g., changes in demand for goods and services, quality-adjusted life expectancy, changes in health insurance coverage and premiums, changes in federal tax revenues and outlays, etc.).
+These outputs are (again, ideally, but not always) disseminated to inform policymakers’ decisions on the design and/or adoption of a particular policy.

-In the United States, the Congressional Budget Office (CBO) is the most important practitioner of ex ante policy evaluation.
+In the United States, the Congressional Budget Office (CBO) is the most important practitioner of ex ante evaluation.
 It would be difficult to overstate the CBO’s importance in shaping the trajectory of federal policymaking over the last generation.
-As one Senator famously said about health care reform, the recent history of U.S. health policy is Congress “sending health legislation off to the Congressional Budget Office to die.”
+For example, one Senator famously characterized the recent history of U.S. health reform as Congress “sending health legislation off to the Congressional Budget Office to die.”